 Title IX Coordinator

 Saint Mary’s University of Minnesota is committed to providing an environment that is free from the physical and emotional threat of sexual misconduct, including sexual assault and other forms of sexual violence.
-Saint Mary’s has zero tolerance for sexual misconduct in any form.
+Saint Mary’s University has a zero tolerance for sexual misconduct in any form.

 As a Lasallian Catholic institution of higher education, the university believes in the inherent dignity and worth of every student and employee.
 As such, the university strives to create an environment where the dignity of each person is respected and honored.
 Sexual assault and other forms of sexual misconduct violate the dignity of the person and are inconsistent with the mission and values of the university.